-Government offices are open between 9.00am to 5.00pm, Sunday to Thursday.
+Government offices are open from 9.00am to 5.00pm, Sunday to Thursday.
 Some private offices operate Saturday to Thursday.

 Shops are open from 10.00am to 8.00pm throughout the week, with different holidays for different shopping centres.